 Anxiety disorders can be treated using exposure therapy and cognitive-behavior therapy.
 Cognitive-behavior therapy focuses on behavior and tries to change the patients negative thinking.
 Exposure therapy helps patients confront their fears.

 While going through therapy, patients also take anti-anxiety medication; this medication helps to relieve the disorder’s symptoms.
-They also have an exercise routine which allows them to burn the stress chemicals produced by the body and in turn help in relaxation.
+They also have an exercise routine that allows them to burn the stress chemicals produced by the body and in turn help in relaxation.

 Anxiety disorder is the most common mental illness globally.
 Though most people don’t seek medication, anxiety disorders are treatable through a combination of therapies, anti-depression medication, and an exercise routine.